viviandotdev/ObsidianVault/+ Encounters/to-dos.md

 **writing sources**
-- [ ] add all the highlights to the kindle and create a book note
+- [ ] create notes from courage to be disliked  add all the ideas worthing mentioning (working)
-- [ ] create notes from courage to be disliked
+- [ ]